Brody-Lab/PulseInputDDM.jl/docs/src/man/getting_the_package.md

 #  Getting the pulse input DDM package from GitHub

 Now you need to add the pulse_input_DDM package from the github repository.
-Startup up a "anaconda julia" REPL the same way we did above when you installed the IJulia pacakge
+Startup julia by loading the julia module on scotty or spock:

 ```
-    >> ssh scotty
-    >> module load anacondapy/5.1.0
+    >> module load julia/1.0.0
     >> julia
 ```